rahmansahinler1/doclink/README.md

 We're not very experienced web developers.
 But we trust our AI & RAG implementation.

 ## 🖥️ Frontend
-- Next.js
+- HTML
-- Bootstrap & Custom CSS
+- CSS (Bootstrap 5)
-- JavaScript
+- Vanilla JavaScript

 ## 🔧 Backend
 - FastAPI
-- PostgreSQL
+- PostgreSQL for relational database
-- Redis
+- Redis for caching & in memory database

 ## 🧠 AI & RAG
 - OpenAI: Embeddings and answer generation